myersg86/digitalocean-x2go-ubuntu-1804/#1do-x2go-ubuntumate1804.md

 In this guide, you will learn how to install and configure a remotely accessible Linux desktop environment on a Digital Ocean Ubuntu 16.04 Droplet.

-Your droplet will have many same utilities and functionality as having an [Ubuntu Mate Desktop](https://ubuntu-mate.org/what-is-ubuntu-mate/) installation on a physical computer, except it will live on a DigitalOcean droplet, making it accessible from anywhere with internet access.
+Your droplet will have the same functionality as an [Ubuntu Mate Desktop](https://ubuntu-mate.org/what-is-ubuntu-mate/) installation on a physical computer, except it will live on a DigitalOcean droplet, making it accessible from anywhere with internet access.

 A typical solution to having GUI access to aremote Linux desktop is to use Virtual Network Computing (VNC).
 Yet, VNC connections often seem sluggish or unresponsive, and VNC software often carries default settings that are insecure if used outside of your local network or LAN.